 Through this course the students will develop their own community and world-changing ideas into venture plans, using practical frameworks and principles.
 Students will learn about social entrepreneurism as a vehicle for change, and the different forms and structures social entrepreneurism can take.
 Accomplished social entrepreneurs from around the world will share their experiences and perspectives with the class with in-person visits and video sessions, help the students think through their ideas.
 Students will develop the rigorous critical thinking and partnership skills to develop and test any idea, secure resources, and bring the idea to reality, applicable across sectors.
 Students will work individually and in teams.
-Class includes case studies, guest speakers, some tasty snacks (for educational purposes only), and at least one field trip.
-The course will culminate in a session where students will pitch their ideas to real social impact investors.
+Class includes case studies and guest speakers.
+The course will culminate in a session where students will pitch their ideas to real social impact investors for feedback and support.

 Students in this class will have an innovative idea for a social impact initiative or a business venture, will have developed this idea into a rough plan through an entrepreneurship class, and will trying to figure out how to take the next step towards action.
 In this class students will take an entrepreneurial nonprofit or for-profit venture and, work-shopping with professors and class, take real steps to prototype and test their idea.
 Students will be required to do research and exploration outside of the classroom, identifying real customers/participants, taking steps to interview them, learning about the concerns and life.
 Students will identify assumptions and ideas, and work through a process to develop "minimally-viable-products" or prototypes, that can be put in front of potential customers/participants for feedback, validation, and then iteration.
 The class will culminate with "pitch" presentations to real funders and investors for feedback.
 This rapid prototyping and iteration as opposed to 40pg business plans is not just a methodology, it is a philosophy that is beginning to permeate design, nonprofit management, and even government.
 Students will learn about design thinking, user feedback, social enterprise and impact, the Lean Start-up Model, as well as some humility as customer/participant reality is never what we expect.
 Prerequisite: A previous entrepreneurship class, an existing enterprise idea, and approval of professor